RandyGaul/player2d/README.md

 # Zero Gravity Strategy

-A great thing about disabling gravity is that "floaty" artifacts can be avoided entirely.
+A great thing about disabling gravity when "on ground" is that "floaty" artifacts can be avoided entirely.
 Here is what I mean by "floaty artifacts":

 ![screenshot 4](/screenshots/float.gif?raw=true)